easolhq/easolhq.github.io/docs/reference/filters/money.md

 # money

-This filter will return a formatted price in the user's currency.
+This filter will return a formatted price in the customer's currency.
 It expects an integer of the price as a fractional in the sub-unit of the currency. e.g. `7500` for the price of `£75`

 ##### input
 {% raw %}